SEMAFORInformatik/femagtools/docs/models.rst

 Parameter        Description                  Default
 ==============  ============================  =======
-mcvkey_yoke      Name of lamination material mcvkey_mshaft    Name of shaft material material         Name of magnet material nodedist         Factor for node distance       1.0
+mcvkey_yoke      Name of lamination material mcvkey_shaft     Name of shaft material material         Name of magnet material nodedist         Factor for node distance       1.0
 ==============  ============================  =======

 Note:

-* the mcvkey parameter references a filename without extension (Example 'M330-50A')
+* the mcvkey parameters reference a filename without extension (Example 'M330-50A') which must be found in the directory defined by the parameter magnetizingCurves of the Femag constructor.
-* the material parameter references a name of the magnet material list
+* the material parameter references a name of the magnet material list (See below).

 Slots
 ^^^^^